endless-sky/endless-sky-wiki/wiki/CreatingInterfaces.md

 In the case of a label, the given text will be drawn directly.
 With a string, a name is given, and the game sets the text at runtime, selecting this text location with that name.
 A button is similar to a label, except it also accepts a key token.
 The first character of this token will be sent as keyboard input if the bounding box for this button is clicked while it is visible and active.
+A dynamic button **(v.
+0.10.5)** is a combination of a button and a string element.
+It has the functionality of a button, but its caption is retrieved at runtime.

 Size defines the font size of the text.
 The vanilla game supports 14 and 18.